Audioliz/ReadTheDocs/comment_moderation.rst

 3.1.
 Continuous Improvement of Question Formulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Since call analysis is performed by an AI system, it is expected that some answers may be incorrect.
-These inaccuracies can often be traced back to unclear or poorly formulated questions.

 As part of our continuous improvement process, we aim to refine the way questions are written.
 This effort involves both our internal team and the client, as misunderstandings about the client's actual needs can also lead to discrepancies.

 To address this, we have implemented a parallel procedure on the client’s side: